Wastelands (song)

 "Wastelands" is a song by American rock band Linkin Park from their sixth studio album, The Hunting Party.
 The song was written by the band and produced by co-lead vocalist Mike Shinoda and Brad Delson, and co-produced by Rob Cavallo.
 "Wastelands" was sent to Sirius XM Radio radio stations in airplay on June 1, 2014, and was then released as the third official single on June 2.
-Although, a 44 seconds long preview of the song was aired before, and a minute long preview was used in the promotion of UFC on the date of release of the song.
+A 44 seconds long preview of the song was aired prior, and a minute long preview was used in the promotion of UFC on the date of release of the song.
 Later on the song was used as the theme song for "UFC".
-The cover of the song was available three days before the release of the song at SoundCloud.
+The cover art of the single was available three days before its release at SoundCloud.
 The song can be streamed on Sirius XM.
 It is also a playable song on the music video game Guitar Hero Live.

 Composition

 According to Loudwire, "'Wastelands' starts with a hip-hop verse and the song has a lot of groove with heavy drum and bass.
 The chorus is catchy yet sludgy and has some grit to it.
 Watch out for the heavy breakdown in the middle of the song.
 Linkin Park takes you on a sonic roller-coaster ride as they play around with the tempo and ambiance of the song".
 The song continues its outro into the next track and the second single, "Until It's Gone", from The Hunting Party.